Slurrp Farm At AnnaMaya

 They also say that prevention is better than cure, that instead of becoming adults with prolonged unhealthy habits, addressing this issue during childhood will make them habitual to leading a healthy lifestyle.

 Therefore, two young mothers, Shauravi Malik and Meghana Narayan got together and started the Slurrp Farm in October 2016 – a young Indian food brand attempting to change the way children eat.
 Their mission is to provide tasty and natural alternatives to junk food that surrounds children today.

-Slurrp Farm products are available at Annamaya, Hotel Andaz
+Read More: Slurrp Farm at Annamaya, Hotel Andaz